Taking These Steps Could Help You Retire in Time to Actually Enjoy It

 You can use a micro-investing app like Stash to pull as little as $5 out of your account at the end of each month.
 Any little bit is better than none.
 Stash invests the money for you.

-It’s a low-risk way to start building a little nest egg, and once you feel comfortable with that, you can start looking at other options.
+It’s a great way to start building a little nest egg, and once you feel comfortable with that, you can start looking at other options.

-(Hey, Stash also gives you $5 after your first deposit, so that’s cool, too!)
+(Hey, Stash also gives you a $5 bonus after your first deposit, so that’s cool, too!)

 5. Take a Good Look at Your Monthly Bills